BreadMoirai/BreadBotFramework/README.md

     }
 }
 ```
+Note that with any of the *Multi* Commands, The return type should be either void or castable to Response.

 This is a MultiSubCommand where there is a primary key affixed to the class and secondary keys affixed to the methods.
 As such, this command is triggered by `!whatgoes meow` or `!whatgoes woof`
 ```java
 @Key("whatgoes")